reevoo/tabauth/README.md

 # tabauth

-Tabauth is a thin proxy over Tableau Server's [Trusted Authentication Endpoint](http://onlinehelp.tableau.com/current/server/en-us/help.htm#trusted_auth.htm%3FTocPath%3DAdministrator%2520Guide%7CTrusted%2520Authentication%7C_____0)
+Tabauth is a thin wrapper service over Tableau Server's [Trusted Authentication Endpoint](http://onlinehelp.tableau.com/current/server/en-us/help.htm#trusted_auth.htm%3FTocPath%3DAdministrator%2520Guide%7CTrusted%2520Authentication%7C_____0)
-It allows other servers, with access to authenticate using BasicAuth over https.
-This removes any requirement for our servers to have static IP addresses.
+It allows other servers, to authenticate using BasicAuth over https.
+This removes any requirement for consuming applications to have static IP addresses.

 ## Usage